 We rely on third-party distributors to distribute our approved drugs.
-For example, we rely on a sole third-party distributor to distribute BMS's approved cancer therapies, ABRAXANE, REVLIMID, and VIDAZA, and multiple third-party distributors for the distribution of BRUKINSA and tislelizumab.
-We also expect to rely on third-party distributors to distribute our other internally-developed drug products, if approved, and the oncology products of Amgen to be commercialized by us in China under the collaboration with Amgen.
+For example, we rely on a sole third-party distributor to distribute BMS's approved cancer therapies, REVLIMID®, VIDAZA® and ABRAXANE®, a sole third-party distributor to distribute Amgen's XGEVA®, and multiple third-party distributors for the distribution of BRUKINSA® and tislelizumab.
+We also expect to rely on third-party distributors to distribute our other internally developed drug products, if approved, and other oncology products of Amgen to be commercialized by us in China under the collaboration with Amgen.
 Our ability to maintain and grow our business will depend on our ability to maintain an effective distribution channel that ensures the timely delivery of our drugs to the relevant markets where we generate market demand through our sales and marketing activities.
 However, we have relatively limited control over our distributors, who may fail to distribute our drugs in the manner we contemplate.
 For example, while we have long-standing business relationship with our sole distributor for the in-licensed products from BMS, the agreement we entered into with our sole distributor can be terminated by both parties upon six months' written notice.
 If price controls or other factors substantially reduce the margins our distributors can obtain through the resale of our products to hospitals, medical institutions and sub-distributors, they may terminate their relationship with us.
 While we believe alternative distributors are readily available, there is a risk that, if the distribution of our drugs is interrupted, our sales volumes and business prospects could be adversely affected.